mscalora/simple-drawer/README.md

 `noBlur`         | Boolean | `false`   | Stop the drawer closing if it loses focus `noChildClicks`  | Boolean | `false`   | Stop the drawer closing when children get focus (eg: clicking links)

-Properties can be set as attributes on the element or with Javascript, camelCased properties are serialized to kebab-cased attributes
+Properties can be set as attributes on the element or with Javascript. `camelCased` properties are serialized to `kebab-cased` attributes

 ```html
 <simple-drawer position="left" no-escape></simple-drawer>